ydahal1/ydahal1/jokes.md

-What does a pirate pay for his corn?
-A buccaneer!
+Why did the barber win the race?
+He took a short cut.

 [
-Mon Apr 27 00:51:41 UTC 2026
+Tue Apr 28 00:53:51 UTC 2026
  ]